-- If a crime is in progress or there is some other situation posing imminent danger, local law enforcement can be reached by dialing 911. - All criminal actions detected during school operating hours are to be reported to the front desk at (727) 577-1497, who will notify the school administrator on site.
+- If a crime is in progress or there is some other situation posing imminent danger, local law enforcement can be reached by dialing 911. - All criminal actions detected during school operating hours are to be reported to the front desk, which will notify the school administrator on site.
 Galen supports the enforcement of all local, state, and national laws and will cooperate with appropriate law enforcement agencies in this activity. - Students, staff, and visitors may also report situations to one of the campus security authorities identified above.
 Once reported, the individual may also be encouraged to report the situation to the appropriate police agency.
-If requested, a College staff member will assist in making the report to police. - Victims or witnesses are encouraged to report crimes to campus administration and may contact Aubrey Devine, Associate Director of Campus Operations at adevine@galencollege.edu, (727) 258-6822, or the Office of Regulatory Affairs and Compliance at compliance@galencollege.edu to report crimes and instances where the individual wants to remain anonymous or report confidentially, within the parameters of the law.
+If requested, a College staff member will assist in making the report to the police. - Victims or witnesses are encouraged to report crimes to Campus administration and may contact the Office of Regulatory Affairs and Compliance at compliance@galencollege.edu to report crimes and instances where the individual wants to remain anonymous or report confidentially, within the parameters of the law.